 Is Becoming a Director of Purchasing in Your Career Plan?

-Businesses around the globe need skilled directors of purchasing to stay on track with their objectives, meet customer demand and remain profitable.
-Obtaining the education and building the skill set described in this career guide can help you prepare for a rewarding career in this exciting field.
+Businesses around the globe need skilled directors of purchasing to keep their organizations on track with reaching short- and long-term objectives, meeting customer demand and remaining profitable.
+Attaining the educational qualifications and skill-set described in this career guide can help prepare prospective students for a rewarding career in this complex field.